WilSegale/NetBreach/linux/README.md

 sudo nano known_hosts
 ```

-# If the user you are attacking has changed their port number for ssh type this command instead of the one on top
+# if the user you are attacking has changed their port number for ssh type this command instead of the one on top

 ```plaintext
 ssh [username]@[hostname] -p [port Number]